You can’t go wrong with our top 3 neighborhoods in the Big Easy

 Central Business District

 If you’re coming to town for business, pleasure, or something in between, you’ll probably find yourself in the CBD for one reason or another.
 It’s the “downtown” area of New Orleans, with great shopping, restaurants, theaters, sports arenas, parks, and more.
 If you’re the type of traveler who likes walking everywhere and staying in the heart of the action, the CBD might be a good place for a home base.
-And, since we’re all about convenience, Stay Alfred has set up shop in three snazzy buildings just off Canal Street.
+And, since we’re all about convenience, Stay Alfred has set up shop in a few snazzy buildings just off Canal Street.

 For travelers who want a taste of NOLA history during their stay, check out the recently renovated Stay Alfred on North Carondelet Street, which features totally modern apartments in a landmark building designed by famed architect James Gallier.
 Maybe you like just a bit of history, then Stay Alfred at Factors Row might be more your style, located in the Big Easy’s original Cotton Exchange building but completely updated with amenities like a fitness center and sundeck.
 Or, if you'd prefer equidistance from French Quarter fun and the artsy/innovative Warehouse District, Stay Alfred at 820 Union might be the spot for you!

 Looking for a touch of luxury in your life?
 Stay in style at Stay Alfred at Hibernia Tower, featuring a stunning rooftop pool and lounge area with sweeping views of the city.
 All of our travel apartments feature full kitchens and modern-day essentials like fast WiFi and flat-screen TVs.
 Or, vroom-vroom!
 Tuck yourself into a cozy travel apartment at Stay Alfred at The Motorworks Building, a renovated, historic automobile showroom with a rooftop deck and handy fitness center!